vikasmistry/Xtreme-Battery-Saver/README.md

 ## FAQ

 Q: It softloops my device/systemui crash.
 What do i do?

-A: You tried too many options!
-Start slow, see what works and what doesnt.
+**A: You tried too many options!
+Start slow, see what works and what doesnt.**
-   Note: Some Samsung devices dont like the CPU cores tampered with.
-Dont use any core options.
+**   Note: Some Samsung devices dont like the CPU cores tampered with.
+Dont use any core options.**
-   If you have a Oneplus, don't use low_ram
+**   If you have a Oneplus, don't use low_ram**

 Q: Will this break my device?

-A: Probably not.
-If you move slow with your config options and test it, you should have a beefy config that does well.
+**A: Probably not.
+If you move slow with your config options and test it, you should have a beefy config that does well.**

 Q: Do i have to configure the module or is it plug n' play?

-A: Youre going to have to get your hands dirty and configure it yourself.
-I have thought about an "autoconfig tool/mode", its a concept ive been playing with for awhile now, but its a tough one to pull off while maintaining stability, not to mention, the codebase will be about 5x-10x what it is now, and a full rewrite would have to be done, just for that feature.
+**A: Youre going to have to get your hands dirty and configure it yourself.
+I have thought about an "autoconfig tool/mode", its a concept ive been playing with for awhile now, but its a tough one to pull off while maintaining stability, not to mention, the codebase will be about 5x-10x what it is now, and a full rewrite would have to be done, just for that feature.**

 Q: Will there be an app for this, to configure more easily?

-A: Yes!
+**A: Yes!
 I am currently developing an app that will be packaged with it.
-Upon release, the webUI will likely be removed and compatibility mode (for v1 configs) will be removed.
+Upon release, the webUI will likely be removed and compatibility mode (for v1 configs) will be removed.**

 Q: How strong is this module?

-A: Its not for everybody, thats how strong it is.
+**A: Its not for everybody, thats how strong it is.
 Scale of 1-10?
 8.5-9.5.
 Its pretty stout.
 With enough tweaking, you could probably get device uptime to at least 5x what it was at stock.
-No other module is as strong as this.
+No other module is as strong as this.**

 Q: When is the battery prediction update coming out?

-A: IDK, I was working on it pretty heavily and got prediction accuracy to 9/10.
-Then some life things happened and i havent had time to finish it up.
-All thats left is to get historical data, integrate into the WebUI, test, and release.
-I hope to get some free time soon to get this out there.
+**A: It was going to integrate with the WebUI, but ive decided it will come out with the app update**

 Q: Will you write a config for me?

-A: No!
+**A: No!
 You shouldnt ask anyone for a config, ever!
-Every device is different, your acceptable amount of lag is not another persons acceptable amount of lag, not to mention the security concerns.
+Every device is different, your acceptable amount of lag is not another persons acceptable amount of lag, not to mention the security concerns. **